PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Terminal Concat/unary/Conv result retention implementation checkpoint

+The production call now retains `_terminal_concat_unary_conv_stats`.
+It preserves the runner's unchanged one-counter dictionary and remains unconsumed;
+diagnostics continue to record changed and skipped outcomes independently of the retained value.

+This is an assignment-only change.
+No consumer or guard was added.
+The runner, owner, one-key schema, transactional PassSpec, preflight/default details, positive-only unused-tensor pruning and LayoutState synchronization, live Session LayoutState and diagnostics, retained Concat input-adapter predecessor, shape-extract successor, dependencies, and TensorFlow behavior remain unchanged.

+Implementation validation completed sequentially under `uv`:

+- Concat/unary/Conv runner and owner fixtures, transactional/preflight schema,
+  diagnostics, positive-only cleanup and layout sync, terminal result boundary, Concat input-adapter and shape-extract neighbors, architecture, pass-efficiency, and terminal-layout coverage: `401 passed in 20.06s`
+- branch-changed broad suite plus the same Concat/unary/Conv coverage:
+  `1585 passed in 28.42s`

+These are unit, contract, owner-fixture, and orchestration checks; this result retention does not claim a new model-corpus run.

+At resume, audit the raw terminal `_optimize_transpose_shape_extract_nhwc_to_nchw_chains()` result and every other production form of that owner.
+Preserve `_terminal_concat_unary_conv_stats`, the following terminal layout-option guard, existing retained shape-extract results, pass order, and observation-only evidence rules.
+Commit and push only;
+do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the